NexarDeveloper/nexar-examples-py/README.md

 ## Design components

-The project_design_components.py example uses multiple queries that takes a token input and returns all available workspaces, then takes the users choice of which workspace to use as an input and returns all projects in the workspace.
-It then takes the users input again for a choice of project and returns the first 25 components used for a project.
+The project_design_components.py example uses multiple queries that takes a token input and returns all available workspaces, then takes the user's choice of which workspace to use as an input and returns all projects in the workspace.
+It then takes the user's input again for a choice of project and returns the first 25 components used for a project.

 `python project_design_components.py`